 Jess’s Ladies produces milk, cream and yoghurt and is run by the Vaughan family who milk 80 cows on a farm.
 The cows (the Ladies) produce un-homogenised, pasteurised milk on site.
 This is taken straight to local shelves to ensure the best possible flavour.
 Each lady is known by name and milked personally.
 As the milk is not homogenised, the milk retains its natural composition.
 The most recent addition to the menu is luxurious natural yoghurt, made by hand.

-The Cotswold Farmer has been part of the local food community since the 1970s, priding itself on environmental responsibility.
+has been part of the local food community since the 1970s, priding itself on environmental responsibility.
 The company has sustained a well-deserved reputation for its sausages, using a mixture of ingredients and recipes.
 Toulouse Style pork sausages, Italian Style, Spicy Spanish Style, Cotswold Herb Garden Style are all on the menu.
 Their ingredients include red wine, garlic, toasted fennel seeds and traditional Italian and Spanish herbs and spices.

 Also on offer are Cotswold Gluten Free pork sausages and as alternatives to pork, venison sausages and St Georges beef sausages.
 The pigs are bred and reared on the family farm in the North Cotswolds.